oracle/truffleruby/doc/user/jruby-migration.md

 polyglot.eval("ruby", "puts 'hello'");
 ```

-Note that `eval` is language agnostic, so you need to specify the language each
+Note that `eval` supports multiple languages, so you need to specify the
-time.
+language each time.

 ### Evaluating code with parameters